 Created in 2005, Cinema/Chicago’s CineYouth Film Festival is designed to encourage youth filmmakers in their creative endeavors.
 CineYouth provides opportunities for young filmmakers to articulate themselves artistically, and have their voice heard.
 Held annually in Chicago, CineYouth is a three-day festival celebrating and fostering the creativity of filmmakers 22 years old and younger by screening officially selected work and encouraging their creative endeavors by presenting a filmmaking workshop, discussions and panels.

-- The length of all submissions must be 15 minutes or less, including credits
+- Films must be 15 minutes or less.

 Select Chicago Films